 1.0 cubic feet (25 folders, 1 oversize photograph)

-Papers of a managing editor at the Anchorage Times, including, professional and personal correspondence, articles, JAWs (Journalism and Women Symposiums), and photographs.
+Papers of a managing editor at the Anchorage Times, include professional and personal correspondence, articles, Journalism and Women Symposium materials, and photographs.

 Woods, Harriett F. (1927- ), Papers, 1964-1980, (S0051)